riceissa/breathing/doc.md

 ### Results of the main practice depend on both skill and initial state before the session

+2024-10-12: starting at 7:35pm-ish seemed too early to enter the good state. my hands are still cold after 15 minutes. but when i start around 9pm or later it seems very easy to get my hands to be warm. during the day it's almost impossible to get my hands warm. i should try to figure out when the earliest possible time is when i can get my hands warm, and figure out what kinds of physiological processes tend to happen around that time (e.g. hormonal cycles).
+At 10:07pm on the same day, my hands are warm and 98% O2 sat without even trying (whereas earlier i was struggling with air hunger at 99% and couldn't reliably get it down to 98%). so yeah, something definitely shifted in the last 2.5 hours. my throat is still chokey however.

 ### It is possible to spontaneously enter the Good State

 ### Tools to help with the main practice